KIT-TVA/Vari-Joern/docs/Configuration.md

 name = "kconfig"
 # Either absolute or relative to subject.source_root.
 Can be omitted.
 source = "."
+# Required for BusyBox's as it does not use the default encoding.
+# Not needed for axTLS and Fiasco.
+encoding = "iso-8859-1"
+# Required as setserial.c causes SuperC to become unresponsive.
+# Not needed for axTLS and Fiasco.
+presence_condition_excludes = ["miscutils/setserial.c"]

 # Mandatory table for product-based strategy.
 [product.analyzer]